 Pets Two dogs by separate negotiation.
 Must be over the age of 1 year old (unless agreed with the owner prior to booking) and dogs must be fully housetrained and well behaved.
 Please be aware that the garden is not fully enclosed so dogs must be supervised at all times.
-Please note there is a standard charge of £25 per pet per week.
+Please note there is a standard charge of £25 per pet per week (£30 for 2019 bookings).

 Parking Private parking located at the front of the grounds for two cars, this is a shared driveway.

 Beaches Approx 19 miles to Mudeford and 21 miles to Bournemouth.

 Pub and Shop 1/2 mile.
 Main shops in Fordingbridge 4 miles.